Chart Color Schemes

 The level of general health in Moree Surrounds is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Moree Surrounds shows superior health outcomes for both younger and older age groups, with low prevalence of common health conditions.
+Moree Surrounds shows superior health outcomes for both young and elderly populations, with low prevalence rates for common health conditions.
 Approximately 49% (~2,617 people) have private health cover, lower than the national average of 55.3%.

 Frequently Asked Questions - Health